ICI3D/ICI3D.github.io/daidd/index.md

 ## Venue

-DAIDD will be held at [Mont Fluer Conference Centre](http://montfleur.co.za/) in Stellenbosch, South Africa, which provides an ideal setting for this intensive workshop.
-Participants should arrive at the venue between 14:00 and 15:00 on Sunday 16 October.
+DAIDD will be held at [Mont Fleur Conference Centre](http://montfleur.co.za/) in Stellenbosch, South Africa, which provides an ideal setting for this intensive workshop.
+Participants should arrive at the venue between 14:00 and 15:00 on Sunday.
 Information regarding arrangements for local transportation, including airport transfers, will be provided prior to the workshop.

 ## Schedule